A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe

 Aside from pure AGN surveys, one possible alternative approach to find low-luminosity AGNs is to use samples of UV-selected galaxies.
 At redshift $4<z<6$, the UV luminosity functions of AGNs and Lyman break galaxies (LBGs) intersect with each other at $M_\mathrm{UV} \sim-23$ mag \citep{Ono18, Stevans18, Matsuoka18c, Adams22a, Harikane22a, Finkelstein22b, Li22}.
 Spectroscopic follow-up studies of $z\gtrsim4$ LBGs have recently found several candidates of AGNs and galaxy+AGN composite sources at the galaxy-dominated regime, based on detection of broad emission lines and high-ionization emission lines such as He~{\sc ii} and N~{\sc v} \citep{Laporte17, Harikane22a}.

 The James Webb Space Telescope (\JWST) has just provided its first infrared images in July 2022.
 The 6.5-meter space observatory is expected to be a game changer in the field of extragalactic observations.
-Numerous papers have claimed the first detection of ultra high-redshift galaxies at $z\gtrsim10$, waiting for spectroscopic confirmation \citep[e.g.,][]{Castellano_2022,Donnan_2022, Adams22b, Finkelstein22, Harikane_2022c, Naidu_2022b}.
+Numerous papers have claimed the first detection of ultra high-redshift galaxies at $z\gtrsim10$, waiting for spectroscopic confirmation \citep[e.g.,][]{Castellano_2022,Donnan_2022, Adams22b, Finkelstein22, Finkelstein22c, Harikane_2022c, Naidu_2022b}.
 Likewise, the superb sensitivity of JWST may also enable us to witness rapidly accreting seed BHs far beyond the current samples of high-redshift AGNs. \citep[e.g.,][]{Natarajan_2017, Valiante_2018, Inayoshi22, Goulding22}\footnote{\citet{Ono22} report an AGN candidate at $z\sim12$ (GL\_z12\_1) based on their morphology analysis of $z\simeq9$--17 galaxy candidates.}.